 Maternity Leave: All female clergy are entitled to a minimum of six weeks and a maximum of twelve weeks of maternity leave through the Short-Term Disability policy with no waiting period.
 Clergy must negotiate the length of leave with the Vestry, Rector, or other appropriate body.
-Please contact the Human Resources Administrator for more information and assistance.
+Please contact the Director of Human Resources for more information and assistance.

 Paternity Leave: All male clergy are entitled to paternity leave for a birth or adoption of a child.
 Clergy must negotiate the length of leave with the Vestry, Rector, or other appropriate body.
 The time will be charged as vacation time or unpaid leave.
-Please contact the Human Resources Administrator for more information and assistance.
+Please contact the Director of Human Resources for more information and assistance.